kagi auth

 Precedence Rules

-The CLI resolves credentials in this order:KAGI_API_TOKEN/KAGI_SESSION_TOKEN./.kagi.toml
+The CLI resolves credentials in this order:KAGI_API_KEY/KAGI_API_TOKEN/KAGI_SESSION_TOKEN- selected profile config, such as

 Preferred Auth